ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.2 SCM Payment/HOME.md

   * The code you enter must be ITEM, TAX, MISCELLANEOUS, or FREIGHT.
 Validate against lookup codes stored in the AP_LOOKUP_CODES table
 * Validate InvoiceType: INVOICE_TYPE_LOOKUP_CODE
   * The value must be Credit or Standard.
 The invoice type must correspond to the invoice amount.
 For example, Credit invoices must have invoice Amounts less than zero.
-* Validate unitOfMeasureCode: this will probably be enum? `ArUnitOfMeasure`
+* Validate unitOfMeasureCode: this will probably be enum? `ErpUnitOfMeasure`
 * Validate paymentTerms: `ScmPaymentTerm`
 * Check that Supplier is valid.
 Validate supplierNumber: `ScmSupplier.supplierNumber`
   * scm_supplier table